 I have experience in working with children and young people for a number of years at Place2be (http://www.place2be.org.uk), a charity counselling service that provides support in schools, to children between the ages of 4 years old and teenagers/young adults.

 I had over a year of specialised training with male and female victims of domestic and sexual abuse as well as perpetrators.

 I am also a counselling Tutor/Supervisor at Richmond and Hillcroft adult Community College, where I co-facilitate and teach groups of potential counsellors from level 2 to Diploma.

-I regularly attend training courses as a part of my Continual Professional Development training.
+I am quite invested in my development as an individual as well as a counsellor, therefore I regularly attend training courses and workshops as a part of my Continual Professional Development training.